UUoocl/Quiz-Game/README.md

 7. Open the quiz-game.html file

-## Google Sheets notes
-Before downloading a game file there is an important update to make.
-In the sheet named "Response", click on any URL to convert it to a "Chip".
-This will change the cell so that the file name will be displayed.

 ## Google Drive notes
 Photos, Videos and Audio submitted in the Google Form will be stored in your Google Drive.
 Download these files to the "media" folder.